kirilligum/lightlink-hackathon-20240204-ai-data-peer-review/README.md

 - A rating system for reviewers and authors.
 - Data attribution - get paid more for more impactful data.
 - An on-chain LLM (already in existence) for picking reviewers.
+- batch processing
+- on-boarding reviewers with a test dataset

 ## tech stack